ericvera/betterbe/docs/interfaces/ObjectOptions.md

 > `optional` **test**: [`TestFunction`](../type-aliases/TestFunction.md)\<`T`\>

-Expects a function that receives the string value and throws an Error if it is invalid.
+Expects a function that receives the object value and throws an Error if it is invalid.

 #### Defined in